Tools

 Weaknesses

-• Limited Free Version: While Coggle offers a free plan, it restricts the number of private diagrams and the level of advanced functionalities available.
+• Limited free version: While Coggle offers a free plan, it restricts the number of private diagrams and the level of advanced functionalities available.
 Teams or users requiring more comprehensive features would need to opt for paid plans.

 Pricing